bobfang1992/personal-blog/content/blog/programming-etude-1-tcp-fanout-2022-07-01/index.md

 I have _never_ worked with raw TCP socket API before.
 However, I know the concepts and have worked with various application-level protocols like HTTP and web sockets.
 As it happened, some friends challenged me to write a TCP fanout server in 45 minutes.
 The requirement is simple: I can choose any language and use Google to search for any documentation.
 The code does not need to be production-ready but should be well written.
 It felt like an interview, and I am glad to report that I survived to tell the lessons I learned from this little exercise.

 The first step is understanding the task.
 We have a server.
-Let’s call it server A. The server will continuously send out fixed-length messages to any client.
+Let’s call it server A. The server will continuously send out fixed-length messages to the client, but it can only support one client.
 Your job is to write a program that reads from this server and broadcast the messages you got to any clients of your server.

 <img src="./Paper.Code.21.PNG" alt="Paper.Code.21" style="width: 100%;">